Wichita Lineman: Background and content

 Route 412 in the Oklahoma panhandle, in Cimarron County near Boise City, looking east toward Guymon.
-(Rural electric cooperative lines on the left, transmission lines on the right; photo taken March 17, 2009.)
+(Phone lines to the left of the road, electricity transmission lines on the right; photo taken March 17, 2009.)

 There's a place where the terrain absolutely flattens out.
 It's almost like you could take a level out of your tool kit and put it on the highway, and that bubble would just sit right there on dead centre.
 It goes on that way for about 50 miles.
 In the heat of summer, with the heat rising off the road, the telephone poles gradually materialize out of this far, distant perspective and rush toward you.
 And then, as it happened, I suddenly looked up at one of these telephone poles and there was a man on top, talking on a telephone.
 He was gone very quickly, and I had another 25 miles of solitude to meditate on this apparition.
 It was a splendidly vivid, cinematic image that I lifted out of my deep memory while I was writing this song.
 I thought, I wonder if I can write something about that?
 A blue-collar everyman guy we all see everywhere, working on the railroad or working on the telephone wires or digging holes in the street.
 I just tried to take an ordinary guy and open him up and say, 'Look, there's this great soul and there's this great aching and this great loneliness inside this person, and we're all like that.
-We all have this capacity for these huge feelings'.”
+We all have this capacity for these huge feelings'.